 Unlike humans, cats can’t strip layers and most likely won’t want to jump into a cold bath or shower.
-Therefore, it’s vital that you keep your cat cool in summer by regulating the temperature of their environment to minimize the risk of a fatal heatstroke.
+Therefore, it’s vital that you keep your cat cool in summer by regulating the temperature of their environment to minimize the risk of a fatal heatstroke or discomfort.

 If you don’t have air conditioning in your house or flat, here are the best steps to keep your cat cool when the mercury rises.

 A fun, delicious and cold treat: tuna ice cubes!